length

 Overnight: Cahors

-The Camino enters the Quercy Blanc, taking you through the Garonne River plain with its green round hills.
-The earth here is mostly limestone, with a whitish colour, hence its name of Blanc.
-Your day starts with a short but steep climb up stone steps followed by a gentler walk on a stony lane uphill through a forest of pines to ‘Croix de Magne’, the Magne Cross.
-The rest of the day will then be following mostly flat and exposed trails.
-Enjoy long stretches of being alone with nature, an opportunity conducive to contemplation.
-You will pass various villages, chiefly Labastide-Marnhac and Lhospitalet before continuing along open uplands with occasional woods, before reaching the charming and prosperous little village of Lascabanes, once home to a 15th-century pilgrims’ hospital.
+Your hike starts with a short but steep climb up stone steps followed by a gentler walk on a stony lane uphill through a forest of pines to ‘Croix de Magne’, the Magne Cross.
+The rest of the day will then be following a mix of mostly flat and exposed trails where you can enjoy long stretches of being alone with nature and an opportunity conducive to contemplation, until you arrive at your overnight accommodation in the village of Labastide-Marnhac.

 Meals: B